recordrig/for-the-record/README.md

 Note that `process.env.NODE_ENV` will be set to `production` in all these circumstances:

 - When the app is running online in production on recordrig.com (auto-deployed from `master`)
-- When the app us running online in preview mode on a unique URL (auto-deployed after you pushed any branch)
+- When the app is running online in preview mode on a unique URL (auto-deployed after you pushed any branch)
 - When the app is running **locally** via `npm run build` and then `npm start` (that's an optimised production build)

 While actively developing features which rely on external API's, such as Stripe's, it might be useful to opt-out of this "offline mode" and connect directly to the Stripe testing API's so that you can get feedback to your code changes quickly, as you are developing.